-Your vulva is the outer part of your female organs, including your clitoris, labia majora (outer lips), labia minora (inner lips), and vulvar opening (vestibule).
-When abnormal cells start growing out of control in the cells in your vulva, it’s called vulvar cancer.
-It usually affects the edges of your vulvar lips.
+The vulva is the outer part of your female organs, including your clitoris, labia majora (outer lips), labia minora (inner lips), and vulvar opening (vestibule).
+When abnormal cells start growing out of control in the vulva, it’s called vulvar dsyplasia, which can lead to vulvar cancer.

 Types of Vulvar Cancer

 Adenocarcinoma is a rarer type of vulvar cancer.
-It starts in the Bartholin glands or sweat glands on the sides of your vaginal opening.
+It starts in the Bartholin glands or sweat glands on the sides of the vaginal opening.

 Other rare types of vulvar cancer include melanoma and sarcoma.